Tomasz5792/Intensive-Foundations-of-Computer-Science-and-Programming-I-Summative-Assignment-1/README.md

 ### Utility functions

 #### clear_root()
-Destroys the current gui for use when creating a new one so they dont indefinatly overlap.
+Destroys the current GUI for use when creating a new one so they don't overlap.

 ---